MicrosoftDocs/msteams-docs/msteams-platform/overview-story.md

    :::column-end:::
 :::row-end:::

-Let's look at Teams features that help you build a solution.
+Next, you can explore some of Teams features that help you build a solution.